 Typical issues we found with the database health check using DBMsys

-Initially, we used DBMsys to discover the original customer’s systems using the database health check feature.
+Initially, we used DBMSys Platform to discover the customer’s systems using the database health check feature.
 DBMSys is a lightweight yet powerful online service designed by DB Best specifically for collecting data from multiple environments.
 The net result is that DBMSys can help develop a business case for an upgrade or modernization of the data infrastructure, calculating the expenses for all possible options and making them easily comparable.
-DBMSys installs on the sole machine in the customer’s environment and runs over 3-4 weeks, gathering the required information about devices, databases, licenses, etc.
+DBMSys installs on a single machine in the customer’s environment and runs over 3-4 weeks, gathering the required information about devices, databases, licenses, etc.